On this page:

 Types of Under Cabinet Lights

 A qualified electrician should always install hardwired lights.
-Under cabinet lights that need hardwiring are less expensive as part of a remodel so the electrician can lay everything out before covering the walls.
+Under cabinet lights that are hardwired may be less expensive as part of a remodel so the electrician can lay everything out before covering the walls.

-Keep in mind that an electrical inspection may be required in your area, and will add to the cost as you’ll need to pay both the inspector and the electrician for the time.
+Keep in mind that an electrical inspection may be required in your area and will add to the cost.
 Consult your electrician or local codes to determine if an inspection is required.
+If so, your electrician can handle the permitting process for you; the inspection is triggered by the permit.

 Even DIY projects can vary due to the wide range of material costs.
 Keep in mind that even a DIY project could still require an electrical contractor to install the wiring.
-Electricians charge from $30-35 per hour up to $80 or even $100.
+Electricians charge from $50 to $200 per hour for labor.

 These incandescent or gas filament strip lights are usually six or seven inches long and cost about $40 or $50 each, though you can get custom lengths for more.
 These are not as energy-efficient as LED or fluorescent.
 The location of your kitchen outlets will determine if you need to buy additional extenders that come in 4′, 8′, or 12′ lengths for $8-12.00 each.